 B Class Registration

 B Class registration is a conditional form of registration that is available for motorcycles and ATVs that do not have a compliance plate but to which have been fitted head and tail lights, a working stop light and a muffler that limits noise level to no more than 94 dbA.
 Mirrors, batteries and a horn are not required and choice of tyre is free.
 This is a restricted level of registration and B Class motorcycles and quads can only be used on a public road whilst participating in an event arranged by Motorcycling WA or other organisation approved by the DPI.
 Third-party personal insurance cover is provided by the State Government Insurance Commission while the motorcycles or quads are being used in competition.
 Because of this limited insurance cover B Class Registration costs significantly less than A Class registration .
 Further details.

 Off Road Vehicle (ORV) Registration

 In order to access the designated off road vehicle areas – Pinjar, Lancelin, York, Gnangara, Medina (Kwinana) – motorcycles, quads and other off-road vehicles are required to have ORV registration.
 Registration can be done at any licensing centre.
-Effective September 2015 the fee is fifteen dollars with a one-off fifteen dollar fee for numberplates the first time the vehicle is registered.
+The fee is thirty five dollars with a one-off fee for numberplates the first time the vehicle is registered.
 All off road vehicle registrations expire on 30th of September each year.
 ORV registration does not include any third-party insurance.
 Getting ORV registration for any non-road registered vehicle is a good idea even if you don’t intend to use the ORV areas, as the registration places your bike or quad’s frame and engine number on the Department of Transport’s database which is used by police for tracing the owners of recovered stolen vehicles and parts.
-At just $15 a year this is valuable even for MX bikes used solely for competition.
+At just $35 a year this is valuable even for MX bikes used solely for competition.
 Further info available at DoT here